 Total time taken during the entire process of each put-away task.

-Evaluating the putaway through these key performance indicators gives you a clear picture of potential inefficiencies in the process.
+Evaluating the putaway through these warehouse KPIs gives you a clear picture of potential inefficiencies in the process.
 Recognizing snags such as inaccuracies or scarcity of labor will help you to optimize and streamline the process.

 Whether your warehouse is dependent on storing goods manually or uses AS/RS (Automated Storage and Retrieval System), you still need to measure efficiency.
 Here are some important warehouse KPIs to measure storage efficiency:

 The cost of storage over a particular span of time, including the cost of inventory, capital costs, service costs, damage costs, and costs of obsolescence.
 The longer the stock stays in storage, the higher the cost to the warehouse.

 Volume of inventory stored per square foot.